 According to this video, “Customs officers screen all incoming mail imported into Australia, and items such as laser pointers WILL show up on X-ray.”

 Media enquiries: Customs and Border Protection Media (02) 6275 6793

 Laser pointers are available for as little as $4 at many beachfront stores catering to tourists.

 The president of a Myrtle Beach helicopter tour company says that his aircraft are hit “two, three times a week, sometimes more.”
 He says the increase makes him nervous for his pilots and clients.
 He says there is no education for laser pointer buyers about the potential hazard.

 Click for video interview with Huffman Helicopter president Jeremy Bass.

 From Vertical magazine

-Rose refers to YouTube clips where handheld lasers are pointed at the detected objects.
-Writes Rose:
+Rose refers to YouTube clips where handheld lasers are pointed at moving dots of light in the sky.

 The agency states that battery-powered pointers and handhelds “manufactured, advertised, sold, imported or leased should be limited to … Class 3R” which is less than 5 mW visible output.
 It is unclear whether “should” is advisory or is a regulatory requirement.